holgerd77/django-dynamic-scraper/docs/basic_services.rst

 more than 2 weeks ago.
 With the above flag, the next alert will then be earliest 2 weeks after the first alert.

 .. note::
-   Using the ``--update-next-alert`` flag only makes sense if your periods for your alerts are significantly longer (e.g. 1 week+) than your cronjob frequency (e.g. every day).
+   Using the ``--with-next-alert`` flag only makes sense if your periods for your alerts are significantly longer (e.g. 1 week+) than your cronjob frequency (e.g. every day).